opendatabs/startercode-generator-bs/README.md

-# 🚀 Starter Code Generator Munich
+# 🚀 Starter Code Generator Basel-Stadt

 ### Automatically generate Python and R starter code for Open Government Data Shops

 ## Overview
 This repo provides a Python script that generates starter code notebooks from a metadata JSON of open data shops.
-You can execute the script manually or trigger it regularly (e.g. every night) with a GitHub Action that we provide here too and by that create code notebooks for every dataset in your data shop.
+You can execute the script manually or trigger it regularly (e.g. every night) with a GitHub Action that is provided here too and by that create code notebooks for every dataset in your data shop.

 The script also generates a README file that contains a list of all datasets and links to the corresponding notebooks that you can use as an overview for your users.
 You can expose this easily as a website with GitHub Pages.